epfl-ada/ada-2023-project-theavengers2023/README.md

                   (3) Worked on the fitting of the functional form of the revenue and rating.
                   (4) Implementation and analysis of the models
     ------------------------------------------------------------------------------------------------------------------------
-      Nathan :    (1) Worked on linear regression of the log-revenue and the rating in function of the numbner of known actors.
+      Nathan :    (1) Worked on linear regression of the log-revenue and the rating in function of the number of known actors.
                   (2) Worked on the network analyze and the visualization of the interaction of actors.
                   (3) Worked on the fitting of the functional form of the revenue and rating.
                   (4) Implementation of the report and working for the data story